-The importance of a technological breakthrough for such systems grows with the recent advent of low-latency services (e.g., AR/VR) or high-computing applications (e.g., distributed deep learning).
-We deal with various problems that occur when the applications operate in data centers, cloud environments or mobile networks, and aim to propose novel systems that are unconventional, while taking advantage of new hardware devices.
+The importance of a technological breakthrough grows with the recent advent of low-latency services or high-computing applications such as AR/VR and distributed deep learning.
+We deal with various problems that occur when the applications operate in data centers, cloud environments or mobile networks, and we propose new systems that are unconventional, while taking advantage of new hardware such as GPUs or SmartNICs.

 In the face of exploding network traffic, such as in data centers, existing network stacks are already showing their performance limitations.
-To address this problem, this research project focuses on offloading repetitive operations in the transport layer (TCP/IP) and in data encryption (SSL) to a programmable network card that can flexibly provide new features.
+To address this problem, we exploit programmable NICs which has flexible programmability and focus on offloading repetitive operations in network application such as Layer-7 proxy and in disk I/O to a programmable network card (SmartNIC) that can flexibly provide new features.